-- ▶ Support in R&D of Assistive Technology for the Disabled: This program encourages R&D of unique technological solutions for people with special needs, in order to improve their quality of life and better integrate them into society, the community and labor market.
+- Support in R&D of Assistive Technology for the Disabled: this program encourages R&D of unique technological solutions for people with special needs (who collectively represent up to 5% of the population), in order to improve their quality of life and better integrate them into society, the community and the labor market.
 Nonprofit organizations receive support of 85% of approved expenses for R&D, with no repayment of royalties.
-Commercial companies receive support of 65% of the approved budget as a conditional grant.
-The conditional grant is provided for a period of up to two years, up to a total of ILS600,000 per year.

-- ▶ Grand Challenges Israel (GCI) Incentive Program: This program, which operates as part of the Grand Challenges in Global Health international initiative, is also partnered by Israel's Agency for International Development Cooperation and the National Economic Council of the Prime Minister's Office.
+Commercial companies receive support up to 65% of the approved budget as a conditional grant (royalties that are contingent on product commercialization).
+The conditional grant is up to a total of ILS900,000 per year. - Grand Challenges Israel (GCI) Incentive Program: this program, which operates as part of the Grand Challenges in Global Health international initiative, is also partnered by Israel's Agency for International Development Cooperation and the National Economic Council of the

+Prime Minister's Office.
 The program supports R&D focused on the humanitarian health challenges that exist in developing countries, with products that also have commercial potential in developed countries.
-It provides financing of up to 90% of the approved budget, up to ILS500,000. - ▶ Technological Innovation in Industry Focused on Public Sector Challenges: This program, which the IIA launched as part of the Ministry for Social Equality's "Digital Israel" project, serves as an additional tool to encourage innovation through the preliminary purchase of innovative technological solutions.
+It provides financing of up to 90% of the approved budget, up to ILS500,000 with the exemption from the repayment of royalties.

+- Digital Innovation in Industry Focused on Public Sector Challenges: this program, which the IIA launched as part of the Ministry for Social Equality's "Digital Israel" project, serves as an additional tool to encourage innovation through the preliminary purchase of innovative technological solutions.
 Applications will be examined according to the technological innovation criteria and the response to the needs defined as prioritized by the Digital Israel Fund.
-There are two benefit tracks: (i) preliminary R&D track, which provides support of up to 90% of the approved budget or a conditional grant of ILS300,000 for a period of 18 months, and (ii) R&D track, which provides support of up to 50% of the approved budget or a conditional grant of ILS4 million for a period of 24 months.
+There are two benefit tracks: (i) preliminary R&D track, which provides support of up to 80% of the approved budget or a conditional grant of ILS300,000 for a period of 12 months, and (ii) R&D track, which provides support of up to 50% of the approved budget or a conditional grant of ILS4 million for a period of 12 months.
+Applications may only be submitted when there is a call for proposals.
+The grant bears royalties that are contingent on product commercialization.